Naadira/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 1. Use the standard libraries in python for Gradient Design.
 2. Set variables for assigning dataset values.

-3. Import linear regression from sklearn.

-4. Assign the points for representing the graph.
+3. Import linear regression from sklearn and assign the points for representing the graph.

-5.Predict the regression for marks by using the representation of the graph.

-6.Compare the graphs and hence we obtained the linear regression for the given data.
+4.Predict the regression for marks by using the representation of the graph and compare the graphs and hence we obtained the linear regression for the given data.

 ## Program:
 ```